namirsab/javascript-basics-exercises-2/9-alumni/README.md

 # Exercise 9: Alumni

 Let's use a JavaScript object to model an Alumni.
-Create 3 objects that contains the data defined in the requirements for 3 different Alumni (you can invent them, be creative).
+Create 3 objects that contains the data defined in the requirements for 3 different students (you can invent them, be creative).

-Then, create a function called `displayAlumni` that accepts an object as parameter representing the alumni and make it log to the console the following:
+Then, create a function called `displayStudent` that accepts an object as parameter representing the alumni and make it log to the console the following:

 ```